mmower/rez/docs/COOKBOOK.md

       tags: #{:combat_class}
     end

 The `figher_class` object will end up with the description "Fighter" not "A class" and this is what you want.
-However we might be suprised to find that `fighter_class` only has `tags: #{:combat_class}` and the `:class` tag has disappeared.
-This is because the use of the alias has overriden the whole attribute.

-In a future version we may introduce a syntax for collections that allows those provided by an alias to be amended, rather than overwritten.
+Any `tags` attribute is treated specially however, and `fighter_class` has `tags: #{:class :combat_class}` beacuse it merges, rather than overwriting, the tags defines in the `@alias`.

 Anywhere that you want a common way of defining multiple game objects, the alias is a possible solution.